Francis Wright (actor): Career

 Wright played the Head in ITV's Art Attack (1990–2007), was Colin the bat and Lumpy in Grotbags (1991–1993), was both a writer and a performer for Bug Alert (1996–2000) and played Sweep in two series of the ITV children's show Sooty.
 He has also narrated two television series, B & B the Best for the BBC and Kitchen Showdown with Rosemary Shrager for ITV, and does voice-over work for commercials.

 Outside show business, Wright teaches public speaking and communication skills.
-He was an elocution teacher for American Princess (2005) and Australian Princess (2006) and was hired to teach Paul O'Grady to speak English.
+He was an elocution teacher for American Princess (2005) and Australian Princess (2006) and was hired to teach Paul O'Grady to “speak proper” on The Generation Game.